-The demolition of an existing public amenities building and construction of a new facility will not significantly alter the locality.
-Whilst it is acknowledged that the proposed works will introduce a new building closer to the Webb Street and Douglas Road interface, this is considered appropriate in this instance as it is consistent with the recreational use of the park and other land uses in the surrounds.
+The demolition of an existing public amenities building, construction of a new facility and awnings, and the retrofitting of the existing building will not significantly alter the locality.
+Whilst it is acknowledged that the proposed works will introduce a new building, this is considered appropriate in this instance as it is consistent with the recreational use of the park and other land uses in the surrounds.

-c) Any environmental impact on the ecosystems of the locality, d) Any reduction of the aesthetic, recreational, scientific or other environmental quality or value of a locality,
+c) Any environmental impact on the ecosystems of the locality,

 The impacts associated with the proposed works will be contained to the immediate vicinity of the demolition and construction area.
 The proposed new building will occupy a modified area with an evident history of disturbance as a result of its use as a sportsground.
-The environmental impacts that the development will have on this area will be minimal.
+A single tree is proposed for removal however this tree is relatively isolated and is not hollow bearing.
+It is not considered that this tree presents important ecological value.
+The environmental impacts that the development will have on this area will therefore be minimal.